-Moore’s Bond was often full of disgust, probably because of the late actor’s fear of guns and violence in real life.
-He shows real contempt for Zorin as he kills Sir Godfrey Tibbett and Howe in cold blood in A View to a Kill: “Don’t bother, Stacey.
-He’s a psychopath”, he scowls.
+Moore's Bond was often disgusted, probably because of the late actor's fear of guns and violence in real life.
+He shows absolute contempt for Zorin as he kills Sir Godfrey Tibbett and Howe in cold blood in A View to a Kill: "Don't bother, Stacey.
+He's a psychopath", he scowls.

-Bond looks nauseated in the scene from Live and Let Die where Solitaire tells him upon first meeting that he will not succeed: “Rather a sweeping statement, considering we’ve never met”.
-He swiftly cuts off Anya as the mention of his dead wife in The Spy Who Loved Me and looks repulsed at the thought of eating a stuffed sheep’s head in Octopussy.
+Bond looks nauseated in the scene from Live and Let Die when Solitaire tells him that he will not succeed upon first meeting: "Rather a sweeping statement, considering we've never met".
+He swiftly cuts off Anya as the mention of his dead wife in The Spy Who Loved Me and looks repulsed at the thought of eating a stuffed sheep's head in Octopussy.

 There is utter disgust as Francisco Scaramanga suggests that he and Bond are comparable and both gentlemen: "I doubt you qualify on that score", Bond hisses with much venom.
 The nauseated look was one of Roger Moore's specialities — there was certainly more to his visual acting than a raised eyebrow.

-Timothy Dalton was full of nuances and colossal attention to minor detail that made his Bond so great.
-The suspicion of cigarette smoke he blows out while listening to Koskov’s story, the way in which he winces having just sipped a lousy cup of coffee at a fairground, and how he slightly adjusts his grip on the butt of his gun while holding General Pushkin at gunpoint.
+Timothy Dalton was full of nuances and colossal attention to minor detail, making his Bond so great.
+The suspicion of cigarette smoke he blows out while listening to Koskov's story, how he winces having just sipped a lousy cup of coffee at a fairground, and how he slightly adjusts his grip on the butt of his gun while holding General Pushkin at gunpoint.

-It wasn’t until the Daniel Craig era that we got to see Bond as battered, in Casino Royale, as Craig’s piercing blue eyes demonstrated a steely determination not to give Le Chiffre that password, no matter how hard he beats his manhood and testicles with a piece of rope.
+It wasn't until the Daniel Craig era that we saw Bond as battered, in Casino Royale.
+Craig's piercing blue eyes demonstrated a steely determination not to give Le Chiffre that password, no matter how hard he beats his manhood and testicles with a piece of rope.